 Card #6:

-This time I wanted to try showing both sides of a double sided piece of cardstock.
-Since I didn't care for the front and back together for the main paper I was working with, I chose a piece from the Fruit Salad set (currently on Last Chance sale).
+This time I chose paper from the Fruit Salad set (currently on Last Chance sale).
 I thought this paper that showed the inside and outside of the watermelon was fun.
-I cut a couple of pieces from a different paper in the same set to form the focal.
-I also inked all the edges of my pieces with black ink and added a black twine bow.
-Oh yes, the sentiment!
-That was stamped using a stamp from the discontinued So Sincere stamp set.
+I added a black twine bow - and the sentiment was from the discontinued So Sincere stamp set.

 Card #7:

-I wanted to try a different shaped focal and this pineapple caught my eye as I was looking at papers for the watermelon card.
+This pineapple caught my eye as I was looking at papers for the watermelon card.
 So, this card again showcases the Fruit Salad papers.
 Both the fussy cut pineapple and the background paper is from that set.
-As you can see, I used a large oval to back my focal and sentiment.
 The sentiment is another from Thoughtful Moments hybrid embossing folder.

 Card #8:

-This time I tried adding coordinating cardstock that I had stamped on.
+This time I used cardstock that I had stamped on.
 I stamped the texture stamp from Beautiful Butterflies stamp set using VersaMark ink.
 I thought this looked a bit like water with bubbles in it and I wanted a masculine card, so added some small die cut fish (from discontinued Otterly Amazing cutting die set).
 The sentiment was from the discontinued Beside Me stamp set.

 The next three cards are more "stepped up" versions of this sketch.